Research & Creativity Leadership Certificate

 Faculty earn the certificate after

-- completing 12 (twelve) credits of training activities (out of a possible 27 credits – see below) and
+- completing 12 (twelve) credits of training activities with at least 2 credits from each category - leadership, mentoring and financial management (out of a possible 27 credits – see below) and

 - submitting a reflection paper on how they have incorporated what they learned into their scholarly activities.